 Some membrane mechanical parameters can also be inferred from static structures under external stress.
 An estimate of the stiffness of the red blood cell [5] as well as simple model membranes [6] can be obtained from analysis of the shape of membranes under micropipette aspiration.
 Even the challenging modulus of Gaussian curvature can be deduced from the analysis of the shapes of GUVs composed from a ternary mixture that phase separate into microscopic ordered and disordered domains [7].
 In this case, the external stress is the line tension between domains, to which the shape of the surrounding vesicle adapts.
-The spontaneous curvature of lipid constituents can also be inferred by pulling nanoscale tubes using optically-trapped beads.
+The spontaneous curvature of lipid constituents can also be inferred by pulling nanoscale tubes using optically trapped beads.
 The force required for inward or outward tubulation will depend on the spontaneous curvature of the whole bilayer [8-10].

 Setting aside the extreme case of macroscopic phase separation, lipid mixtures of complex molecular composition raise the possibility of lipid-lipid interactions giving rise to inhomogeneity invisible to microscopy.
-When nanometer-scale heterogeneity is a strong determinant of mechanical properties, the variation of lipid concentrations will modify the fluctuation spectrum of GUVs non-linearly.
+When nanometer-scale heterogeneity is a strong determinant of mechanical properties, the variation of lipid concentrations will modify the fluctuation spectrum of GUVs nonlinearly.
 The characterization of the effect of complex lipid heterogeneity by GUV fluctuations is closely related to the main target of interest: a model of the mechanics of cellular membranes.

 This work examines a simple mechanism of softening in complex membranes, what we term diffusional softening [11].
-Diffusional softening results from the dynamic coupling between the lateral distribution of lipids and the membrane undulations.
+Diffusional softening results from the dynamic coupling between the lateral distribution of lipids and the membrane undulations; an illustration of the mechanism is shown in Fig. 1.
 It has been proposed as a method for determining lipid or protein diffusion constants [12-14].
 The mechanism only applies for leaflets with a mixture of lipids with varied spontaneous curvature.
 It is independent of the asymmetry of composition between leaflets.
-The effect was originally described by Leibler in 1986 for general inclusions [15], likely applicable to inclusions like alamethic [16], fusion pep-
+The effect was originally described by Leibler in 1986 for general inclusions [15], likely applicable to inclusions such as alamethicin [16], fusion peptides [17], and other proteins [14], but the theory